-Preseem is currently deployed across a fast-growing number of WISPs with subscriber counts ranging from 50 to over 10,000.
-This diverse range of deployments, variety in their network architecture and the ability of our cloud-based platform to perform large computations puts us in a unique position.
-On a typical day, our network telemetry platform processes over 400 million metrics across all our deployments and this data on an aggregate level has the promise of generating some interesting insights into the fixed wireless industry around the quality of experience (QoE) being delivered.
+Preseem is deployed across a fast-growing number of WISPs with a wide variety of subscriber counts.
+This diverse range of deployments puts us in a unique position.
+On any given day, our network telemetry platform processes over 400 million metrics across all of our customers.
+On an aggregate level, this data can provide keen insights into the fixed wireless industry, including the quality of experience (QoE) being delivered.

-We have had many of our existing and prospective customers inquire about the QoE being delivered by others in their industry and also had questions around metrics for specific access point models from individual customers.
-This led us to spend some time in determining the key metrics we can aggregate across all our deployments with an ultimate objective to present simple yet insightful details which can be used not only by our customers but by other WISPs as well.
+Many of our customers have asked about the QoE being delivered by other ISPs.
+They’ve also been curious about metrics for specific access point models (APs).
+This led us to spend some time analyzing key metrics that we can aggregate across all our deployments.
+The ultimate objective of this was to present useful insights that can be used by all WISPs.

-After a soft launch during WISPAPALOOZA, we’re proud to announce the first-ever QoE benchmarks for the Fixed Wireless industry.
-These metrics cover the following key dimensions and we will strive to consistently update as well as add metrics to the list:
+After a soft launch during WISPAPALOOZA, we’re proud to announce the first-ever QoE benchmarks for the fixed wireless industry!
+These metrics cover the key dimensions below.
+Also, we’ll be consistently updating these over time:

-- Subscriber Peak Hour Metrics – The peak or busy hour of the network represents the worst case for most QoE metrics.
-For WISPs, it’s important to understand the QoE delivered by their network down to the subscriber level since a customer judges the performance on his/her device level and doesn’t really care about the provider’s network architecture or QoE at a network element level.
+- Subscriber Peak Hour Metrics: The peak or busy hour of the network represents the worst case for most QoE metrics.
+For WISPs, it’s important to understand the QoE delivered by their network down to the subscriber level.
+That’s because a customer judges performance on his/her device level.
+Also, they don’t really care about the provider’s network architecture or QoE at a network element level.
 Throughput (upstream/downstream) and latency are the key metrics provided here for comparison.

-- AP Peak Hour Metrics – The access point (AP) is the key infrastructure element for WISPs.
-Therefore understanding key AP metrics such as the number of customers per-AP and typical throughput enables high-level business and network planning activities.
+- AP Peak Hour Metrics: The access point (AP) is the key infrastructure element for WISPs.
+Understanding key AP metrics such as the number of customers per-AP and typical throughput can help in capacity planning.
 Key metrics here are active subscribers per AP, throughput per AP and latency per AP.

-- AP Make/Model Peak Hour Metrics – Probably the most interesting section of the QoE benchmarks, this compares different AP models across our WISP customers on metrics like the number of peak hour active subscribers, peak hour throughput and peak hour latency.
+- AP Make/Model Peak Hour Metrics: These compare different AP models across our WISP customers.
+Metrics include the number of peak-hour active subscribers, peak-hour throughput and peak-hour latency.

-Some of the important use cases from these QoE benchmarks for WISPs would be:
+Some of the important use cases from these QoE benchmarks for WISPs are:

-- Compare key subscriber and AP-level metrics with their network’s performance and figure out if there’s scope for network improvements and upgrades.
+- Compare key subscriber and AP-level metrics with your network performance.
+Also, see if there’s scope for network improvements and upgrades.

-- Look at the latency and throughput performance metrics across popular access point models/manufacturers and make a better assessment of the equipment’s performance.
+- Look at the latency and throughput performance metrics across popular AP models/manufacturers.
+This can help make a better assessment of the equipment’s performance.